mybonk/mybonk-wiki/INSTALLATION.md

 </p>
 <br/>

-!!! this is work in progress, will get this fixed with commit of first release.
+!!! this is work in progress, will get this fixed live

 ---